 EXPERIENCED TEACHERS and TALENTED MUSICIANS BRINGING MUSIC TO SCHOOLS AND COMMUNITIES!

-Lorelei Isidro-Garner studied Voice Performance at SDSU and worked in a classroom setting teaching music enrichment programs for over 20 years.
-Lorelei is currently a Music Coordinator and Choir Conductor at the First UU Church in Chula Vista, as well as a Music Enrichment Teacher at Hickman Elementary School and a private instructor for voice, piano, and ukulele.
+Lorelei Isidro-Garner studied Voice Performance at SDSU and has taught music enrichment programs for over 20 years.
+Lorelei is the new Choir Teacher at Mission Bay High, a Music Enrichment teacher at Hickman Elementary School and a private instructor for voice, piano, and ukulele.

-Lorelei is also a composer and creator of the “ZipZapZoogle Music Enrichment Program”.
+Lorelei is a composer and creator of the “ZipZapZoogle Music Enrichment Program”.

 Violin and Music 123

 An award-winning educator (2020 Master-Apprentice Award from the National Endowment for the Arts and the Arizona Commission on the Arts), Mr. Gill has performed with the Grammy nominated Mariachi Sol de Mexico de Jose Hernandez and has been teaching the violin master class at the Tucson International Mariachi Conference since 1998.
 He attended the Dorothy Delay Symposium at the Juilliard School in 2019.
-Mr. Gill has a profound love of teaching.
+Click on his picture for a short video!

 Juan began his Latin percussion studies at SDSU under the direction of Mark Lamson.
 In 2004, he founded the longest running Afro-Cuban Drumming program in San Diego at the World Beat Cultural Center.
 In 2006, Sanchez travelled to Cuba where he was formally introduced to Afro-Cuban music with Pepito Fernandez, a local rumbero from the Calljon de Jamel.
 Juan returned to work with various high and middle school drumlines in the South Bay.